bytecodealliance/wasmtime/fuzz/README.md

    to print the configuration and WebAssembly input used by the test case (see uses of  `log_wasm` in the `wasmtime-fuzzing` crate).

+## Target specific options

+### `cranelift-fuzzgen`

+Fuzzgen supports passing the `FUZZGEN_ALLOWED_OPS` environment variable, which when available restricts the instructions that it will generate.

+Running `FUZZGEN_ALLOWED_OPS=ineg,ishl cargo fuzz run cranelift-fuzzgen` will run fuzzgen but only generate `ineg` or `ishl` opcodes.

+### `cranelift-icache`

+The icache target also uses the fuzzgen library, thus also supports the `FUZZGEN_ALLOWED_OPS` enviornment variable as described in the `cranelift-fuzzgen` section above.